 Does this way of thinking sound like anyone you know?
 Perhaps even yourself?
 If it is, there is an important reality you need to face.

 You CANNOT out-train a bad diet.
 You can’t eat tons of unhealthy junk food all the time, and expect to feel and look fantastic.
 Just because you worked out, does not mean you should go out and eat a greasy burger and that pint of Ben & Jerry’s… Unless of course you want to undo all of your hard work!
 While Olympic level athletes like Michael Phelps who burn upwards of 12,000 calories a day might need to eat these kinds of foods to keep their energy levels up, it is unlikely that you need to.
-Of course it’s fine to indulge every once in awhile, but keep in mind that doing so frequently is going to significantly hinder your progress.
+Of course it’s fine to indulge in your favorite foods, but keep in mind that doing so too frequently can significantly hinder your progress.
+(Moderation, not deprivation).

 If you want to reward yourself after a workout or for reaching a goal, why not try something other than food?
 Perhaps indulge in a trip to the spa, a manicure, a new dress, a trip to the beach or even just the enjoyment of knowing what great things you just did for your body!